liesnikov/extensible-elaborator/paper/main.md

 ## Handling of meta-variables outside of definition sites ##

-After we elaborate a definition there can still be unsolved metas in it.
+After we elaborate a definition there can still be unsolved metavariables in it.
 This presents us with a design choice.
-The first option is to freeze the metas and instantiate them per-use site, essentially allowing for an expression to have multiple types.
+The first option is to freeze the metavariables and instantiate them per-use site, essentially allowing for an expression to have multiple types.
 The second option is to leave them up to be solved later, which might make elaboration less predictable since now the use sites can influence whether a particular definition type-checks.
 The third option is to report them as an error and exit immediately.